 Simply put, social media’s low cost allows for any loan officer to begin having a presence on any of the top social media sites.
-This would include Facebook, Twitter, LinkedIn, Google+, Instagram or Pinterest.
-If you are looking for great tips on how to use these social media platforms, check out these posts.
+This would include Facebook, Twitter, LinkedIn, Instagram or Pinterest.
 By default, most social media platforms and activities on these platforms are indexed by Google.
 This is important when you consider ways in which you want to improve your personal search engine results page rankings (SERPs) and reach with new audiences.
 Participating on a semi-regular basis will allow your presence on that platform, and the key terms you’ve attached to it, to rise to the top of any relative Google search query.
 LinkedIn is most effective at doing this for its users.
 But also consider the value of a search inside a mass-market personal social media platform, like Facebook.
 I consistently hear of users searching for loan officers via Facebook.
 Assuming you have a Facebook Fan Page, your findability with this audience will increase significantly.
 To reduce the amount of time spent on each platform, try using my favorite social media scheduler, Buffer.